Inspire – High potential and gifted education

 • Glen Innes High School continues to prioritise sporting participation in a multitude of competitions including gala days, combined high schools knock out competitions and selection through to zone, regional and state carnivals.

-• The Glen Innes High School competes annually in the Da Vinci Decathlon event which is a regional, state‑wide and national competition for students in years 7-10.
+• Glen Innes High School competes annually in the Da Vinci Decathlon event which is a regional, state‑wide and national competition for students in years 7-10.
 The Da Vinci Challenge places an emphasis on interconnected thinking and academic creativity rather than standard tests.

 • The Premier’s Sporting Challenge promotes whole-school participation in physical activity with leadership pathways and collaborative learning.
 Students reflect and share their learning, so experiences build knowledge and character, contributing to the identity of themselves and their school.